 Let it be messy

-So if talking feels hard, or like you keep hitting a wall, try writing.
-A sentence.
-A scrap.
-A storm of words that makes no sense until it does.
-It’s not cheating.
-It’s a perfectly valid way back to yourself.
+If talking feels hard, or like you keep arriving at the same wall, try writing.
+A sentence, a fragment, a page of words that makes no sense until it does.
+It’s a legitimate way back to yourself, and one that works at your own pace, without an audience.